AMReX-Astro/Nyx/README.md

 To use Nyx, you also need AMReX: https://github.com/AMReX-codes/amrex

-For axample, this is what we currently do to compile Lyman alpha executable on Summit:
+For example, to compile the Lyman alpha (LyA) executable on Summit:
 ```sh
 $ module load gcc/6.4.0 cuda/11.0.3